-A new mechanism that contributes to the evolution of cancerJanuary 31st, 2013 in Cancer /
+A new mechanism that contributes to the evolution of cancerJanuary 31, 2013 in Medicine & Health / Cancer

 Cancer arises from the accumulation of mutations and structural changes in chromosomes, which in some cases give rise to combinations that favour the growth or expansion of the disease.
 In this context, chromosomes tend to lose or duplicate entire regions, although, the mechanisms that initiate these chromosomal abnormalities are not fully understood.